haproxy/haproxy/doc/lua-api/index.rst

   **context**: body, init, task, action, sample-fetch, converter

-  proxies is a table containing the list of all proxies declared in the configuration file.
+  Proxies is a table containing the list of all proxies declared in the configuration file.
 The table is indexed by the proxy name, and each entry of the proxies table is an object of type :ref:`proxy_class`.